Governance & ACARA

 Monday, 6 May, 6.45pm, The Studio, Trinity College Senior

 Annual Reports and Audited Financial Statements will be presented to the meeting.
 Elections will take place for three vacancies for a two year term on the College Board.
-Download a Nomination Form here or contact the Returning Officer on 8522 0666.
-Nominations for College Board close at 4.00 pm Friday 5 April 2019.
+Download a copy of the 2019 Annual Report here.

 Only financial members will be able to vote at the meeting or nominate for a position on the Governing Board.
 For those who are not already financial members, membership ($2.00) must be paid by Monday 8 April 2019 (28 days prior to AGM).
 Persons who are eligible to be members of the College can pay their membership subscription in person at Central Administration or school offices.